abondar24/NumberEncoding/README.md

 Functional requirements

-Your task is writing a program that finds, for a given phone number, all possible encodings by words, and prints them.
+The task is writing a program that finds, for a given phone number, all possible encodings by words, and prints them.
 A phone number is an arbitrary(!) string of dashes - , slashes / and digits.
 The dashes and slashes will not be encoded.
 The words are taken from a dictionary which